Standard F1b English Goldendoodle

 Dottie/Tenely/Olive playtime

-Dottie 4 weeks
+Dottie 2 weeks part 1

 Week 7 Make sure you are prepared!